nixworks/public/news/2017/07/4/README.md

 ##### Dhaka
 ### [A garment factory boiler explosion in Dhaka, Bangladesh, kills 10 people and injures dozens. ](/news/2017/07/4/a-garment-factory-boiler-explosion-in-dhaka-bangladesh-kills-10-people-and-injures-dozens.md)
-_Context: Bangladesh, Dhaka_
+_Context: Dhaka, Bangladesh_

 ##### European migrant crisis
 ### [Approximately fifty migrants are feared drowned off the coast of Morocco.
 Three men were rescued near Alboran Island near the coast of Spain. ](/news/2017/07/4/approximately-fifty-migrants-are-feared-drowned-off-the-coast-of-morocco-three-men-were-rescued-near-alboran-island-near-the-coast-of-spain.md)
-_Context: European migrant crisis, Morocco, Spain, Alboran Island_
+_Context: Alboran Island, Spain, European migrant crisis, Morocco_

 ##### North Korea's nuclear program
 ### [North Korea test-launches what is presumed to be its first intercontinental ballistic missile 933 kilometers into the Sea of Japan within Japan's Exclusive Economic Zone.
 An American expert theorizes the ICBM, which reached an altitude of 2,802 km, could potentially reach the U.S. state of Alaska. ](/news/2017/07/4/north-korea-test-launches-what-is-presumed-to-be-its-first-intercontinental-ballistic-missile-933-kilometers-into-the-sea-of-japan-within-ja.md)